Carl Günther Ludovici

-Carl Günther Ludovici (or Ludewig) (7 August 1707 in Leipzig – 5 July 1778 in Leipzig) was a German philosopher, lexicographer and economist.
+Carl Günther Ludovici (or Ludewig) (7 August 1707 – 5 July 1778) was a philosopher, lexicographer and economist from Leipzig in the Electorate of Saxony in the Holy Roman Empire.
 He edited a large part of the Grosses vollständiges Universal-Lexicon, a major German encyclopedia of the 18th century.

 Life

-Ludovici was born 7 August 1707 in Leipzig, son of Christian Ludovici (1663–1732), professor of philosophy at the University of Leipzig, theologian and Orientalist.
+Ludovici was born on 7 August 1707 in Leipzig, son of Christian Ludovici (1663–1732), professor of philosophy at the University of Leipzig, theologian and Orientalist.

 His father had him taught by tutors from the age of two.
 He attended the Thomas school, where he studied with Paul Daniel Longolius.

 In 1724 he began studies in philosophy and theology at the University of Leipzig, where he gained a Master's degree in 1728.
 In 1733, he became a full professor of practical philosophy at the university.

-In 1739, Johann Heinrich Zedler appointed Ludovici editor of his Grosses Universal-Lexicon (Great Universal Lexicon), and he served until 1754 as chief editor of Volumes 19-64 and the supplement Volumes 1 to 4 of the largest German encyclopedia project of the 18th Century.
+In 1739, Johann Heinrich Zedler appointed Ludovici editor of his Grosses Universal-Lexicon (Great Universal Lexicon), and he served until 1754 as chief editor of Volumes 19–64 and the supplement Volumes 1 to 4 of the largest German encyclopedia project of the 18th Century.

 In 1761 Ludovici became professor of Aristotelian logic.
-From 1765 - 1766 Ludovici was Rector of the University of Leipzig and at the same time Dean of the Faculty of Arts.
+From 1765 to 1766 Ludovici was Rector of the University of Leipzig and at the same time Dean of the Faculty of Arts.

 Ludovici was a member of the Prussian Academy of Sciences and the Leipzig Society of economics, the liberal arts and the German language.
 He was also a member of the College of the principality College, warden of the calendar system and archivist at the University of Leipzig.

+He died in Leipzig in 1778.